 In young adults, with a knee-twisting activity like skiing, playing basketball, football, or slipping on the ice, tears a meniscus.
-Patient usually opts for surgery.
-But a torn meniscus is often seen in the 9 million Americans with knee osteoarthritis, and for them the best course of action hasn’t been crystal clear.
-Results of the Meniscal Tear in Osteoarthritis Research (MeTeOR) trial published in the New England Journal of Medicine indicate that Physical therapy may be an Alternative to surgery .
+The patient usually opts for surgery.
+But a torn meniscus is often seen in the 9 million Americans with knee osteoarthritis, and for them, the best course of action hasn’t been crystal clear.
+Results of the Meniscal Tear in Osteoarthritis Research (MeTeOR) trial published in the New England Journal of Medicine indicate that physical therapy may be an alternative to surgery.

 Participants in both groups reported similar improvements in knee function and pain at six and 12 months.

-A recent study from Finland asserts that when it comes to treatment of non traumatic rotator cuff tears, physical therapy alone produces results equal to those produced by arthroscopic surgery and open surgical repair.
+A recent study from Finland asserts that when it comes to the treatment of nontraumatic rotator cuff tears, physical therapy alone produces results equal to those produced by arthroscopic surgery and open surgical repair.
 According to the study’s authors, follow-ups of 167 shoulders treated show that “conservative treatment should be considered as the primary treatment for this condition.”